poetic/ember-fryctoria/README.md

 By default, when we get an error during syncUp, syncer will stop syncing.
 In the next syncUp, syncer will try to start from the failed job.
-You can change this behavior by adding a initializer  ```ember g reopen-syncer-initializer``` and add a handleSyncError method in syncer.
+You can change this behavior by adding a initializer  ```ember g reopen-syncer-initializer``` and overwrite *handleSyncUpError* method in syncer.

 For example, you can remove all jobs when you get an error during syncUp.
 And then restart your app by ```App.destroy()```,